PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 .. figure:: ../_static/img/002_model_comparison.png
     :alt: Comparison of a line and exponential fit with kafe2.

+:math:`\chi^2/\mathrm{ndf}` has an expected value of 1, if both the model function and the error estimates are correct.
+When using the same dataset and error estimates a smaller value of :math:`\chi^2/\mathrm{ndf}` means a better fit.
-The expectation value of :math:`\chi^2/\mathrm{ndf}` is 1.
-Thus the exponential function more accurately describes the dataset than a line function.
+Thus the exponential function more accurately describes the the given dataset than a line function.

+An exponential function is a **non-linear** function of it's parameters!
+**Non-linear** refers to the linearity of the parameters.
+So any parabola or polynomial like :math:`ax^2+bx+c` is a linear function of the parameters :math:`a`, :math:`b` and :math:`c`.
+So an exponential function :math:`A_0 e^{(x/x_0)}` is **non-linear** in its parameter :math:`x_0`.
+Thus the profile :math:`\chi^2` can have a non parabolic shape.
+If that is the case, uncertainties of the form :math:`a\pm\delta_a` won't be accurate.
+Please refer to :ref:`non-linear-fits` for more information.

-An exponential function is a **non linear** function!
-Therefore the :math:`\chi^2` can have a non parabolic shape.
-To verify this, please create a contour plot of the fitted parameters.
+To see the shape of the profiles and contours, please create a contour plot of the fitted parameters.
 This can be done by appending the ``-c`` or ``--contours`` option to *kafe2go*.
 Additionally a grid can be added to the contour plots with the ``--grid all`` flag.

 To achieve the same with a *Python* script, import the ``ContoursProfiler`` with :python:`from kafe2 import ContoursProfiler`.
 This class can create contour and profile plots.
 The usage is shown in the following code example.

-By creating the contours in a *Python* script the user has a finer control on which parameters to use as well on the appearance of the contour plot via various keyword arguments.
+By creating the contours in a *Python* script the user can more precisely control the appearance of the contour plot as well as which parameters to profile.

-The according contour plot to the exponential fit shown above looks like this:
+The corresponding contour plot for the exponential fit shown above looks like this:

 .. figure:: ../_static/img/002_exponential_contours.png
-    :alt: Contour plot corresponding to the exponential fit.
+    :alt: Corresponding contour plot for the exponential fit.

-When looking at the :math:`1\sigma` contour it's slightly visible, that the profiles are not perfectly parabolic.
-But in this case the deformation is very small and is negligible.
-More information about **non linear** fits follows in :ref:`non-linear-fits`.
+When looking at the :math:`\chi^2` profiles of the parameters, the deformation is effectively not present.
+In this case the fit results and uncertainties are perfectly fine and are can be used as is.
+If a profile has a non parabolic shape, uncertainties of the form :math:`a\pm\delta_a` won't be accurate.
+Please refer to :ref:`non-linear-fits` for more information.

 kafe2go
 -------
-Inside a *YAML* file custom fit functions are defined with the ``model_function`` keyword.
+Inside a *YAML* file custom fit functions can be defined with the ``model_function`` keyword.
-The custom function must be a python function.
-Numpy is supported as shown in the example.
+The custom function must be a *Python* function. *NumPy* functions are supported without extra import statements, as shown in the example.
 For more advanced fit functions, consider using *kafe2* inside a *Python* script.

 .. bootstrap_collapsible::